Healthy Homes Assessment Te Mata

 Home Assessments Te Mata for Rental Properties

-There are a myriad of concerns to be able to examine when conducting the house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are numerous concerns to be able to examine when conducting the home evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
 The most common are:

-The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For specialist advice, call today to book your rental property house evaluation.
+The repercussions of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist advice get in touch today to book your rental property house evaluation.

 home assessments for rental properties